inkOfPixel/inkofpixel.com/_site/posts/magento-vs-shopify.md

-      Flexibility gives you more freedom at the cost of increasing overall complexity.
-But there is a catch: the initial feeling of freedom provided by having control over every functionality is replaced by the realization to be stuck again by overwhelming complexity.
+      Flexibility gives you more freedom at the cost of an increase in the overall complexity.
+But there is a catch: the initial feeling of freedom provided by having control over every functionality is quickly replaced by the realization to be stuck again by overwhelming complexity.